5 Easy Steps to Get a record deal

 What is that reason?
 That’s what you have to explain in your submission.

-Here are questions your A&R submission must answer:
+Here are the questions your A&R submission must answer:

 What makes your music unique?